|

 Can be used to mask the triggering of the

-error_handler function just like the error_reporting ini setting
+error_handlerfunction just like the error_reporting ini setting

 controls which errors are shown.
-Without this mask set the
+Without this mask set theerror_handlerwill be called for every error

 regardless to the setting of the error_reporting setting.